EricZinda/Perplexity/backlog.md

         - Tomato soup for Johnny and the steak for me, please. --> Host: That is not for both steak0.
+        - USER: a menu, to start
-        - USER: Well, a menu, to start, would be wonderful. --> I don't know the words: Well
+        - USER: Well, a menu, to start, would be wonderful/nice/awesome. --> I don't know the words: Well
             - a menu to start doesn't work either
         - USER: can I order chicken? -> I don't understand the way you are using: order
         - USER: What are the daily specials?